earthly/earthly/docs/cloud/satellites/self-hosted.md

 ## Managing Self-Hosted Satellites

-A list of satellites in your org be viewed via the satellite ls command.
+A list of satellites in your org can be viewed via the satellite ls command.
 For example:

 ```
 > earthly sat ls